ISA-tools/DataCarpentry-TrainingMaterial/experimental-metadata/experimental-metadata.md

 5. to faciliate, in principle, the reproducibility of the experiment
 6. to strengthen the value of experimentl with supporting information (and thus, the competitiveness of the data generators)

-For example, scientistis performing microarray-based transcriptomics experiments, identified the [Minimum Information about a Microarray Experiment (MIAME)](http://biosharing.org/bsg-000177).
-The MIAME guideline
+For example, scientistis performing microarray-based transcriptomics experiments, identified the [Minimum Information about a Microarray Experiment (MIAME)](http://biosharing.org/bsg-000177) (See *Brazma et al, 2001*).
+The MIAME guideline identifies [the six more crucial elements](http://www.fged.org/projects/miame/#sthash.dGA1h2Hn.dpuf) for reporting a microarray-based experiment as:

+1. the raw data files for each hybridisation
+2. the normalised data for the hybridisations
+3. the information about the samples, including the experimental factors (or independent variables) and their values
+4. the information about the experimental design
+5. the information about the array (e.g. gene identifiers and genomic coordinates)
+6. the information about the protocols applied (e.g. about the normalisation method)

 ### Exchange formats ###